- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

 Despite rapid economic growth, Ethiopia is still one of the world’s poorest and most drought-wracked countries.
 Roughly a quarter of Ethiopians lived in poverty [PDF] in 2016, according to UN estimates, though this is down from 45 percent of the population fifteen years earlier.

 Drought is common, particularly in the country’s north, and led to devastating famines in 1973 and 1984–85, together resulting in the deaths of more than 1.2 million people.
 In 2015–18, drought conditions necessitated emergency food assistance for more than ten million people.
 While humanitarian experts say the government has made progress in preventing such emergencies from turning into famine, food insecurity is an enduring threat.
-The Global Hunger Index, published annually by the Washington, DC–based International Food Policy Research Institute, ranked Ethiopia 104 out of 119 countries in 2017, based on indicators such as undernourishment and stunted childhood development.
-Moreover, ethnic tensions can exacerbate the problem: clashes between Ethiopian Somalis and Oromos in 2017 displaced an estimated one million people in areas that were already suffering from drought.
+The Global Hunger Index, published annually by the Washington, DC–based International Food Policy Research Institute, ranked Ethiopia 97 out of 117 countries in 2019, based on indicators such as undernourishment and stunted childhood development.

 The government has made strides, however, in health and education: In the last two decades, under-five child mortality was cut by two-thirds, while primary school enrollment soared from less than three million to more than sixteen million.
 AIDS-related deaths have decreased fivefold since peaking in 2003.
 Still, health experts say the country must tackle other major issues, such as high maternal mortality and malnourishment.

 Ethiopia hopes to continue expanding its manufacturing sector, as well as services such as tourism and telecommunications, in a bid to halt a growing job crisis among its youth population.
-With a median age of eighteen and an estimated two million people entering the work force each year, Ethiopia’s economy will need to sustain its high growth to absorb the next generation of workers, whose expectations have been raised by Abiy’s promises.
+With a median age under twenty and up to two million people entering the workforce each year, Ethiopia’s economy will need to sustain its high growth to absorb the next generation of workers, but the pandemic shock has thrown that into doubt.
 At the same time, persistent drought continues to imperil the livelihoods of millions, particularly people in rural areas.

 Experts say Addis Ababa faces other economic challenges.
 It may have to start looking for financing outside of Beijing, which appears to be scaling back its investment over debt concerns.
-After years of borrowing, government debt is now nearly 60 percent of GDP, a situation the IMF has labeled high risk.
-Meanwhile, Ethiopia’s foreign exchange reserves have plummeted as export growth has faltered.
+After years of borrowing, public debt hit a high of close to 60 percent of GDP in 2018, a situation the IMF has labeled high risk.
+Meanwhile, Ethiopia has faced pressure on its foreign exchange reserves due to a persistently high trade deficit.